 Discussion

 The usage of organic amendments provides a sustainable solution for agronomic productivity while minimizing disturbances to natural systems (Cambardella et al., 2015; Tejada et al., 2009).
-To provide an understanding of the impacts of varying organic amendments have on the bacterial community and nutrient cycling in the soil.
-We selected amendments for this study to represent a range of C:N ratios, with composted manure residues representing a higher C:N ratio and alfalfa residues representing a lower C:N ratio and a mixture of the two representing a neutral C:N ratio.
-As expected, these ratios resulted in contrasting patterns of nitrogen mineralization when applied to soils.
-Specifically, we observed that alfalfa amended soils had a significantly higher release of mineral nitrogen due to mineralization than compost, mix, and no amendment reference microcosms.
-This mineralization response of the alfalfa amendment is due to its low C: N ratio and agrees with previous studies and suggests that in this system, a C:N ratio of 25 is indicative of a balance between N mineralization and immobilization (Kaleeem Abbasi et al., 2015; Kumar and Goh, 2003; Schimel, 2004).
-As demonstrated by the rate of mineralization in mix amended samples compared to the reference, with mix amended samples not significantly different from the reference on day 49 and within five ppm of the reference for the duration of the incubation.
+The amendments selected for this study were chosen because they are common????? organic amendments and also because they represent a range of C:N ratios, with composted manure residues representing a higher C:N ratio and alfalfa residues representing a lower C:N ratio.
+In this study, we aimed to better understand the microbial dynamics in response to these varying soil amendments.
+To better characterize these dynamics, we first had to understand the availability of carbon and nitrogen within the amendments and subsequently in the soil microcosms after amendments.

+The varying availability of carbon and nitrogen within these amendments resulted in contrasting patterns of nitrogen mineralization when applied to soils.
+Specifically, we observed that alfalfa amended soils had significantly higher release of mineral nitrogen than any other amended or unamended soil microcosms.
+This mineralization response of the alfalfa amendment is due to its low C: N ratio and is consistent with previous that suggest a C:N ratio of 25 balances between N mineralization and immobilization (Kaleeem Abbasi et al., 2015; Kumar and Goh, 2003; Schimel, 2004).
+In the mixed amendment, where the C:N ratio was measured as XXX, we observed that the rate of mineralization was generally not significantly different from no amendment reference soils.

-The chemical composition of the amendments provides some insight into the nutrients available to the soil microbial communities during these times.
-We expect that the alfalfa amendment, high in nitrogen, would initially contain complex molecules like cellulose, hemicellulose, and proteins and would require initial decomposition and break down before organic nitrogen would be made available (Andresen et al., 2016; Nguyen et al., 2019).
-Supporting this expectation, we observed that nitrogen availability within the early response of alfalfa-amended soils was relatively low, under around ten ppm from days 7 to 21, before increasing significantly to 35-40 ppm by day 97.
-Similar compounds are likely to be present in the compost.
-However, the nitrogen content was sufficiently low that the inorganic N concentration was below five ppm for the initial incubation period, before dropping to 0 ppm by day 21 and not increasing again until day 97, ending at 5-10 ppm, clearly showing immobilization of inorganic N as the microbial community tries to decompose the high C content.
+We also considered that the chemical composition of the amendments provide varying nutrients that are available to soil microbial communities.
+In the alfalfa amendment, which is relatively high in nitrogen compared to other amendments, we expect initially complex molecules like cellulose, hemicellulose, and proteins, requiring initial decomposition and break down before organic nitrogen would be made available (Andresen et al., 2016; Nguyen et al., 2019).
+In support of this expectation, we observed that inorganic nitrogen availability within the early response of alfalfa-amended soils were relatively low (under around ten ppm from days 7 to 21, before increasing significantly to 35-40 ppm by day 97).
+In compost, we expect similar chemical compounds to be present but at a lower abundance based on C:N ratios of amendments.
+In compost, we observed trends in inorganic N availability that suggest low availability of inorganic N and suggesting that immobilization of inorganic N may be the dominant as the microbial community decomposes the high C content in compost.
+Next, we considered the dynamics of the microcosm soil communities under these conditions.